Norway map & highlights

 This oil-rich port mixes cosy historic vibe, cosmopolitan bustle and gourmet reputation.
 Arranged around a pretty harbour its cobbled old town of white wooden houses is augmented by a beautiful medieval cathedral and two dozen museums.
 Ferries run to the south's finest fjord, where hikers can make the two-hour climb to Norway's most famous viewpoint: Preikestolen (Pulpit Rock).

-Home to the world's most northernmost town Longyearbyen (plus the planet's Global Seed Vault), Svalbard is an Arctic wonderland.
-Most come during endless summer days to glimpse polar bears, walrus, whales, Arctic fox and myriad birds, or go husky sledding or snowmobiling to glaciers and historic mines.
-In winter, months of eerie Arctic night offer prime aurora-spotting chances - along with quirky music festivals!
+Home to the world's northernmost town, Longyearbyen, plus the Global Seed Vault, Svalbard is an Arctic wonderland.
+Most come during summer to glimpse polar bears, walrus, whales, Arctic fox and myriad birds, or to husky sled or snowmobile to glaciers and historic mines.
+In winter, months of eerie Arctic night offer prime aurora-spotting chances.

 This tranquil southern enclave of 19th century canals and farms boasts Norway's largest stave church – the 13th century beauty at Heddal.
 The picturesque coastal town of Kragero (former home of Edvard Munch) has boats out to Jomfruland, a twitcher hotspot with over 60 resident species.
 Telemark also gives its name to a famous turn in Nordic skiing.